Sourith Don Sasorith

-Major General Sourith Don Sasorith was a Royal Lao Government commanding officer during the Laotian Civil War.
+Major general Sourith Don Sasorith was a Royal Lao Government commanding officer during the Laotian Civil War.
 Appointed to command the Royal Lao Air Force on two occasions, he was also entrusted two other times with command of a Military Region.
 At the war's end in 1975, Sourith Don Sasorith was condemned to a communist re-education camp.

 Background

 The colonial army in the French Protectorate of Laos was one of Lao recruits and French officers and noncommissioned officers.
 Those few Lao promoted out of the ranks rose no further than command of a company.
 After the Kingdom of Laos gained its freedom in 1953, the few Lao with military experience were speedily promoted to much higher command positions than they were accustomed to.
 Many officers were also commissioned into the upper ranks from civilian life; they tended to gain their posts through family influence rather than training or ability.
-The few urban elite families who dominated Lao society felt it advantageous to have family members or friends in the military command.
+The few aristocratic families who dominated Lao society felt it advantageous to have family members or friends in the military command.